 When one thinks of old-school romance novels, the first name associated with them is Fabio.

-Like bodice rippers and vintage romances of yesteryear, model Fabio Lanzoni has been unfairly maligned and mocked by many modern-day romance readers.
-There’s a sentiment of contempt displayed at the old-school clinch covers, with some people going as far as declaring that Fabio represented a low point in the genre.
-How mean-spirited and wrong these detractors are.
+Like bodice rippers of yesteryear, model Fabio Lanzoni has been unfairly maligned and even mocked by many modern-day romance readers.
+There’s a sentiment of contempt displayed at the old clinch covers, with some declaring that Fabio represented a low point in the genre.

-We romance readers in the 1990s were far savvier than our contemporaries give us credit for being.
-The joke was never on Fabio, the reader, nor the genre.
+We romance readers in the 1990s were far savvier than our contemporaries give us credit for.
+We were in on the joke.
 It was about all of us enjoying the show.
 Fabio always laughed along with us, embracing his beefcake status.

 After a few jobs in print ads, Fabio made his first appearance on a historical romance novel in 1987, posing on the back the Bertrice Small bodice ripper, Enchantress Mine, as the ironically and unfortunately misnamed villain, Eric Longsword.
 Legendary artist Elaine Duillo had discovered Fabio through photos and thought there was something unique about him that made him a natural fit for her colorful work.